Tharon-C/wake-up/README.md

 #Template 1

-A Template using [HTML5 Blank](http://html5blank.com/) with a simple grid system for developers at [Tagline Media Group](http://taglinegroup.com) to quickly deploy [Wordpress](https://wordpress.org) sites for our clients.
+A Template using [HTML5 Blank](http://html5blank.com/) with a simple grid system for developers at [Tagline Media Group](http://taglinegroup.com) to quickly develop [Wordpress](https://wordpress.org) themes.

 ##Some Basic Features
 * Preprocessing with Gulp and SASS